-So take a trip off the usual route and down some small, quiet peninsulas and back roads to Maine’s top ten coastal towns and villages that you likely didn’t know existed.
+If you’re willing to take a trip off the usual route and down some small, quiet peninsulas and back roads, you’ll discover Maine’s hidden gem coastal towns and villages that you likely didn’t know existed.
 You’ll find fewer people, less crowds, and more fun in these quaint destinations.

 A vast chain of stretched-out peninsulas and islands with only two roads connecting to the mainland, Harpswell on a map looks like someone took the trimmings of holiday wrapping paper and glued them together.
 The two main peninsulas at their very tips are only a mile apart—yet driving between them takes somewhere around 45 minutes.

 Harbors, coves, oyster farms, fish shacks on stilts, candy shops, lobstering outfits, and well-managed walking paths offer ample distractions while you explore the jigsaw puzzle of land holding back the sea.
-If you want a taste of Maine’s unique and rugged coastline while still being able to hit the outlets in Freeport, Harpswell is calling your name.
+If you want a taste of Maine’s unique and rugged coastline while still being able to hit the outlets in Freeport, this Maine coast town is calling your name.